Hi.

 Case Study – Typography Design Patterns – Smashing Magazine

 This is an interesting study on current practices regarding typography in web design.
 I’m surprised at how many of the sites are using san-serif body copy.
 I wonder if this is a reaction to the proliferation of good san-serif fonts available now that we have the ability to use web fonts.
-The freedom that web designers are now experiencing with responsive design techniques and typography options is
+The freedom that web designers are now experiencing with responsive design techniques and typography options is exciting.

 (Re)design